Driver Routing and Scheduling with Synchronization Constraints: Methodology

 \paragraph{Insert Intermediate Stop (Highest Synchronization Potential)} As the two preceeding operators, this operator modifies vehicle routes by inserting intermediate stops at service stations.
 Here, we select service stations based on their synchronization potential, which we define through the number of nodes in routes of the current solution that share the same physical location.
 Given a list of service stations ordered by their descending synchronization potential, we again randomize the selection of service stations.
+Based on the selected service station, we adjust the vehicle routes $\routeVehicleCND(S)$ and departure times~$t(S)$ and update the driver routes~$\routeDriverCND(S)$.

 \paragraph{Remove Intermediate Stop} This operator aims at removing redundant stops at service stations to create more efficient driver routes and schedules.
 It modifies the vehicle routes $\routeVehicleCND(S)$ in a solution $S$ by eliminating intermediate stops until no further improvement is possible.
-We recompute driver routes $\routeDriverCND(S)$ accordingly.
+Then, we recompute departure times~$t(S)$ and driver routes $\routeDriverCND(S)$ accordingly.